Chloé Zhao is 2nd woman to win best director prize at Globes

 She joins Barbra Streisand, who won in 1984 for “Yentl,” as the only women to win directing honors at the Globes.
 Until this year, just five women had been nominated in the category.

+“Sometimes a first feels like a long time coming.
+You feel like, it’s about time,” Zhao said in virtual backstage comments.
+“I’m sure there’s many others before me that deserve the same recognition.
+If this means more people like me get to live their dreams and do what I do, I’m happy.”

-Regina King (“One Night in Miami…”) and Emerald Fennell (“Promising Young Woman”) joined Zhao among this year’s nominees.
+Regina King (“One Night in Miami…”) and Emerald Fennell (“Promising Young Woman”) were the other female director nominees.

 Zhao also was nominated for best motion picture screenplay and lost to Aaron Sorkin.
 McDormand received a nod for actress in a motion picture drama, but lost.